 Not everyone accepted the new order peacefully.
 The Satsuma Rebellion of 1877, led by Saigo Takamori—ironically, a hero of the Restoration—mobilized 40,000 former samurai in the last major armed resistance.

 The rebellion was crushed by the new conscript Imperial Army, proving that modern warfare no longer depended on hereditary warriors.
+A peasant with a rifle beats a samurai with a sword.
 Saigo’s death marked the end of samurai resistance and, symbolically, the end of the samurai era itself.

 The speed of Japan’s transformation defies belief.

-By 1889, Japan had a constitution, a parliament, a modern legal code, and a rapidly growing industrial economy.
+By 1889, Japan had a constitution, a parliament, a modern legal code, and a rapidly growing industrial economy—achieved in thirty-six years.

-By 1895, Japan defeated the Qing Chinese Empire in war—the first Asian nation to defeat a European-style power in modern combat.
+By 1895, Japan defeated the Qing Chinese Empire in war.

 By 1905, Japan defeated Imperial Russia—the first Asian nation to defeat a European great power.